 To help your spouse who is in Canada find a job once they have obtained their work permit, start by visiting the Canada-Saskatchewan Career and Employment Services Office at 225 1st Avenue North, Saskatoon and check out their career and employment website.

-Get in touch with the Newcomer Information Centre or visit them upon your arrival for additional support and resources on how to successfully settle your family in Saskatoon.
+Get in touch with the International Student and Study Abroad Centre (ISSAC) for additional support and resources on how to successfully settle your family in Saskatoon.

 Your spouse’s or your common-law partner’s work permit is valid for the same period as your study permit.